Knut Posse

+Early life

+Knut Posse was born at an unknown date, no later than the first half of the 1440s.
+His parents were Jöns Lagepose and Märta Knutsdotter (Tre rosor).
+He is first mentioned as a child in 1452, in a letter of indulgence for parents and their sons.

 Military career

 Knut Posse was appointed bailiff of Stockholm Castle in 1466 and in 1472 was bailiff at Hämeenlinna Castle.
 In 1490 he was appointed courtier at Kastelholm Castle, and in 1495, Posse was governor of Viborg Castle.
-He lived until 1500 and died at Kastelholm Castle.
-He was buried at Turku Cathedral.

 Battle of Brunkeberg

 In 1471, Regent Sten Sture ordered Posse to load the garrison of Stockholm Castle onto boats to ready a surprise attack on the Danish and German Army of King Christian I of Denmark.
-His order were to attack the Danes in the rear from Stadsholmen.
+His order was to attack the Danes in the rear from Stadsholmen.
 The Danes would then be attacked on three sides: Sten Sture would attack from the south, Nils Sture would flank the Danes and attack from the rear, and Posse would attack the Danes from the east flank.
 The Danish were completely surprised by Posse's attack.
 Soon after the battle started, Christian I sent more troops to reinforce their position near Sankta Klara kloster.
 The Danish Armies were no match for Posse's men, whom he led from the front.
 Posse's legs were hit by several Danish arrows.